vin-deep/Business_Performance-Analysis--Python/README.md

-# Business_Performance-Analysis--Python
-Business Performance Analysis using Python and Pandas.
+Business Performance Analysis Using Python & Pandas Business Performance Analysis using Python and Pandas.
 Analyzed Revenue, Profit, Margin, and Product Performance to generate Business Insights and recommendations.
-# Business Performance Analysis Using Python & Pandas

 ## Business Problem

 Management wants to identify: